FloatStepper/FloatStepper/README.md

     The integer parameter *MaddUpdateFreq* (default 1) determines how often the (computationally expensive) added mass update is done, so setting *MaddUpdateFreq* e.g. to 3 means that the added mass matrix is only updated evert 3rd time step.

-    sixDofRigidBodyMotionCoeffs subdicts *constraints{}*, *solver{}* and parameters *accelerationRelexation* and *accelerationDamping* is not read or used by **FloatStepper**.
+    sixDofRigidBodyMotionCoeffs subdicts *constraints{}*, *solver{}* and parameters *accelerationRelaxation* and *accelerationDamping* is not read or used by **FloatStepper**.
 3. Use *floaterVelocity* for U on floating object patches.
 Set `slip true;` to run with slip boundary condition (default is `no-slip`).
 4. Specify in `0.orig/uniform/floaters` the initial body centre of rotation, orientation, linear and angular velocity and acceleration as well as the mass, centre of mass and moment of inertia.
 These must be specified in a dictionary with the name of the body.
 For examples of a floaters file, see any of the cases in the run directory.
 The body name used for the body dictionary in the 0.orig/uniform/floaters file must be the same as the body name used in the constant/dynamicMeshDict.solvers subdictionary for the body.
 Note that body properties specified in constant/dynamicMeshDict are not used by floatStepper.

-To test the MoorDyn installation, go to the run/moorDynBoxInWaves and execute the Allrun script.
-The mooring line parameters are located in the lines.txt file in run/moorDynBoxInWaves/Mooring.
+To test the MoorDyn installation, go to the run/moorDynBoxInWaves_v2 and execute the Allrun script.
+The mooring line parameters are located in the lines_v2_bodyC.txt file in run/moorDynBoxInWaves_v2/Mooring.
 Mooring line forces will be written to files in the same folder.

 ## Main author
 Johan Roenby, STROMNING APS and Roskilde University